liaohuqiu/liaohuqiu.github.io/_posts/blog/2014-11-02-binnary-tree-traversal-iteratively.md

         return res
 ```

-#### Postorder Traversal
+#### Post-order Traversal

-PostOrder is similar to inorder but more complicated.
+Post-order is similar to in-order but more complicated.

-We can trace to the leftmost node from a root node, like inorder.
+We can trace to the leftmost node from a root node, like in-order.

 When `next` is `Nil`, its parent node should be visited after right child.
 So we should not pop stack unless the right child of the top node in stack is `Nil` or has been visited.

 We use a variable `last_visited` to mark the node marked visited last time.

 So when `next` is `Nil`, check if the right child of the top node in stack is `Nil` or visited.
-If yes, pop it, mark it as visited, set it to be the `last_visited`.
+If yes, pop it, mark it as visited(put its value into result list), set it to be the `last_visited`.

 If not, set the right node to be the `next`.
 The right node will be set to `last_visited` when it has no right child or its right child is visit.
 So the parent will be visited afterwards.